 Moreover, Web 2.0 should, as mentioned, be seen as the confluence of these dimensions, some constituents of which date back to the late 1990s already.
-On the other hand, the Web 2.0 developments and dimensions appear to be orthogonal to the developments that fall into the "Semantic Web" category, as explained, for example, by Berners-Lee et al. (2001).
+On the other hand, the Web 2.0 developments and dimensions appear to be orthogonal to the developments that fall into the "Semantic Web" category, as explained, for example, by Berners-Lee et al. [9].

-Although the Web 2.0 wave, thanks to the technology it has made available (e.g., Ajax, Ruby, and their client- as well as server-side frameworks, open APIs for creating mash-ups), has created novel services and applications which are characterized by their "richness", interactivity, multi-dimensionality, and multiple contributions from participating users, so far the majority of services are offered free of charge.
-Indeed, monetizing novel applications hardly follows "established" ways as those described, for example, by Afuah and Tucci (2003), but often collect fees indirectly through advertising (e.g., Google's AdWords or AdSense programs; see Davis (2006)).
-Notable exceptions are virtual-life platforms such as Second Life, see Rymaszewski et al. (2007), or Entropia Universe, or multi-player online games (e.g., World of Warcraft).
-While search engines such as Google have enabled effects such as the "long tail" as explained by Anderson (2006), through which even smallest companies and offerings get access to a world-wide distribution channel and audience, there has been indications that there is also a danger hidden in market powers such as those represented by Google.
-For example, through an implicit or explicit manipulation of advertisements, a search engine can easily manipulate the placement or ranking of an ad, thereby erasing it from visibility; see Battelle (2005) or Vise (2005) for examples and Langville and Meyer (2006) for details on ranking.
+Although the Web 2.0 wave, thanks to the technology it has made available (e.g., Ajax, Ruby, and their client-as well as server-side frameworks, open APIs for creating mash-ups), has created novel services and applications which are characterized by their "richness", interactivity, multi-dimensionality, and multiple contributions from participating users, so far the majority of services are offered free of charge.
+Indeed, monetizing novel applications hardly follows "established" ways as those described, for example, by Afuah and Tucci [10], but often collect fees indirectly through advertising (e.g., Google's AdWords or AdSense programs; see [11]).
+Notable exceptions are virtual-life platforms such as Second Life, see [12], or Entropia Universe, or multi-player online games (e.g., World of Warcraft).
+While search engines such as Google have enabled effects such as the "long tail" as explained by Anderson [13], through which even smallest companies and offerings get access to a world-wide distribution channel and audience, there has been indications that there is also a danger hidden in market powers such as those represented by Google.
+For example, through an implicit or explicit manipulation of advertisements, a search engine can easily manipulate the placement or ranking of an ad, thereby erasing it from visibility; see [14] or [8] for examples and [15] for details on ranking.